oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Examples

-The following is a non-normative example of a presentation of the SD-JWT shown above including a holder binding JWT:
+The following is a non-normative example of a presentation of the SD-JWT shown above including a Holder Binding JWT:

 <{{examples/01/combined_presentation.txt}}